-Committees are primarily comprised of ABCFP registrants and ABCFP staff.
-Statutory committees are defined under the Professional Governance Act and include public lay members (individuals who are not registrants of the profession).
+Statutory committees are defined under the Professional Governance Act.
+They are comprised primarily of ABCFP registrants and ABCFP staff and must include at least one lay member (individuals who are not registrants of the profession).
 Lay members provide an external perspective and or bring specialized expertise and knowledge to the committee as well as ensuring the committee’s work meets the public interest.

 ABCFP statutory committees and other boards, panels, and task forces along with their Terms of Reference are listed below.
 An asterick (*) next to a committee name indicates that the committee membership includes a public lay member(s).